-We were working recently with a printer vendor in the Czech Republic who was translating documents from an EBCDIC code page for Eastern European languages into UTF-8 using RPM Remote Print Manager® (RPM).
+We recently worked with a printer vendor in the Czech Republic who translated documents from an EBCDIC code page for Eastern European languages into UTF-8 using RPM Remote Print Manager® (RPM).
 They used RPM to convert the file from codepage IBM852 (Eastern European EBCDIC) to UTF-8, although some characters needed to be tweaked.
 They also had some wording they wanted to change.

 He sent us a copy of his setup, and we adapted the code to interpret his translation strings correctly.
 The search and replace strings need to be UTF-8 for this to work.